Uniswap/docs/docs/sdk/v3/guides/01-background.md

 :::info

-Already familiar with web3 development and/or the basics of our SDK and want to get right to right to the code?
+Already familiar with web3 development and/or the basics of our SDK and want to get right to the code?
 Start with our first guide, [Getting a Quote](./02-quoting.md)!

 :::